gbganalyst/How-samples-behave-from-a-population/README.md

-# How samples behave from a normally distributed population
+# How samples drawn from a normally distributed population behave

 This tidyverse `R` script shows that drawing samples from a normally distributed population do not necessarily mean the samples will behave (look) like a normal distribution.